 Know those employees who are workaholics, who seem never to go home?
 Gone are the days when this was a benchmark for a “good” employee.
 When people get pushed to (or past) their limits, through their own fault or someone else’s, their productivity and mental health suffer, leading to more absence from work because of their need to recover.

 Chronic absenteeism isn’t necessarily just the missing of full eight-hour days.
 Taking long lunches and breaks, coming in late, and leaving early are all examples of “time theft.”
-In effect, absent employees are stealing money, which can add up over a year.
+In effect, absent employees are stealing money, which adds up over a year.
 A recent Forbes article stated that an average employee steals approximately 4.5 hours per week from their employer.
 That’s nearly six work weeks per year, costing businesses hundreds of billions of dollars a year worldwide.
 However, it’s important to note that the article also said that both employees and employers are victims and perpetrators of the practice, so employers need to be aware of it.

 Illness and injury